 1. Is Your Agent Delivering On Promises?
 Assess your expectations versus your actual experience with the agent.
 It’s best to make this a brief written exercise.
-Here’s an example of an assessment conducted by a seller based on three primary expectations they considered when deciding to change agents after an initial six month listing period expired.
+Here’s an example of a simple assessment conducted by a seller based on three primary expectations they considered when deciding to change agents after an initial six month listing period expired.

 2. Is The Problem The Agent Or The Market?
 Determine if the agent is being asked to produce results not available under prevailing market conditions.
 Start with a market assessment, then compare goals and expectations to determine if they are within reach.
-Then answer two sticky questions: 1) are you willing, if necessary, to adjust your expectations to market conditions, 2) do you believe your agent can achieve the results the market appears capable of providing?
+Then answer two sticky questions: 1) are you willing, if necessary, to adjust your expectations to conform with market conditions, 2) do you believe your agent can achieve the results the market appears capable of providing?

 3. Should The Agent Be Given A “Billy Martin?”
-Billy Martin was manager of the New York Yankees baseball team five times.
+Billy Martin was manager of the New York Yankees major league baseball team five times.
 He was fired three or four times (accounts of how several of the separations occurred vary).
 Should you review expectations with your agent and give them another chance?

 4. Once You Confirm Your Decision To Make A Change, Be Constructive.
 Provide feedback on the agent’s performance that will help them improve.
 This is a courtesy to both the agent and to the agent’s future clients.

 5. Be Careful With Public Ratings.
 Some agents advertise their services on web sites where you can leave a rating of the agent’s performance, e.g. Yelp or Google Plus.
 My preference is to keep the reason I’m firing someone between me, them and their supervisor (for agents, that would be their broker).
 It’s noble to warn the world when an agent is, in your opinion, sub-par.
 It can also lead to legal ramifications best explained by an attorney when you give them a low rating on a public platform and they decide to fight it.